X3I/poketwo.com/_pages/items/leftovers.md

 # Leftovers

-You can find Leftovers next to the Fishing House, left side.
+You can find Leftovers next to the Fishing House, on the left side.
 Inspect the Rock.

 ![leftovers](/img/maps/leftovers.png)